 How to cook green beans in a steamer/rice cooker?

 I think we do not need to explain to you why steamed vegetables are good for you.
 Steaming helps veggies not to lose nutrients while cooking.
 It is just as simple and easy a method as blanching it in water.
 You just need to follow four effortless steps:

 - You need to prepare green beans for steaming: wash them under running water and cut off stems.

 - Add water to the bottom section of your steamer or into the main pot of a rice cooker, insert a steam rack and put vegetables on it.

 - In a rice cooker, you should choose setting “STEAM” if you have such and set the timer for 8-10 minutes if your green beans are fresh and 15-20 minutes if they are frozen.

-- When cooking time ends, take out steamed green beans out from the rack; add salt, olive oil and seasoning to your taste.
+- When cooking time ends, take steamed green beans out from the rack; add salt, olive oil, and seasoning to your taste.

 Feel free to ask any questions on the subject.
 If you have any other ways in which you can cook green beans, leave them in the comment section below.
 As always, if you found our article helpful, do not forget to share it with your friends.